django-cas-ng/django-cas-ng/docs/django-coding-style.rst

 Miscellaneous
 =============

-* Mark all strings for internationalization; see the :doc:`i18n documentation </topics/i18n/index>` for details.

 * Remove ``import`` statements that are no longer used when you change code.
   `flake8`_ will identify these imports for you.
 If an unused import needs to remain for backwards-compatibility, mark the end of with ``# NOQA`` to